 Why is this such an effective footwork style?
 The jumps not only help you pace yourself, but they also hide the action that you are getting ready to execute, which makes you faster.

 Indirect flèche (OTA style): feint on one line and finish on another.
 In this example, Ota feints that he will attack on fourth, then disengages Sanzo’s blade and finishes on sixth.

 Speaking about this particular touch, Ota’s fléche is definitely one of his signature moves because of the way he feints.
 Most fencers were taught to feint by using their fingers to make the movements as small as possible.
 However, the way Ota fléches is different: he uses all of his forearm.

 Specifically, when facing a right-handed opponent, Ota’s fléche has three steps to it.
 Firstly, he starts by pointing his blade up so that his opponent’s blade is also up (in case it isn’t already there).
 The point of doing this is to uncover his opponent’s bottom target.
 Secondly, he feints on the bottom target by moving his entire forearm downward (moving his entire forearm is critical because that’s what makes the feint visible to the opponent).
 In other words, making his move look very apparent is key because that’s what makes his opponent fall for his feint.
 Thirdly, he finishes on sixth (or up), which is the line he uncovered in the first two steps.
 When done right, these three steps can make your indirect flèche unstoppable, just the way Ota makes it look like in the video above.

 GET FULL-ACCESS to the entire guide and set of videos TODAY!

-The following major credit and debit cards are accepted, as well as Paypal, and your purchase will be safely processed.
+The following major credit and debit cards are accepted, and your purchase will be processed by PayPal using a secure connection.
 Your financial information will not be shared with the vendor, and all sales are subject to a 100% refund policy within the first 14 days.
 Thank you for supporting Fencing Insider!